-Four years later, I sit at work still terrified for my children as they go through their own days at school.
-The fear is not as crippling as it once was but it’s still there, especially today, especially since this year my youngest is in kindergarten.
+Today, I sit at work still terrified for my children as they go through their own days at school.
+The fear is not as crippling as it once was but it’s still there.
 I am confident of my older girls’ abilities to sense danger and to make sound decisions if their lives were threatened.
-I am sure my baby would be vulnerable.
+I am sure my baby would still be vulnerable.
 I am depending on her lovely teacher to protect her.

 This morning I did not run quickly out of my house.
 Every morning since that fateful day I take my time as I leave, no longer worrying if I will be late.
 I find each of my children.
 I give them some words of love.
 I give them each a hug and a kiss.
 I say a silent prayer over each of their beautiful heads for their safety.
 I pray others are kind to them that day.
 I tell them to be good, always.
 Then, I kiss them again.